RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 socialimage : /images/2012/06/15/fibonacci-heap.svg
 draft : 1
 primarytag  : Data structure
-intro       : A Fibonacci heap is a heap data structure similar to the <a href="/2014/01/binomial-heap.html">binomial heap</a>, just with several modifications and a looser structure.
-The main hallmark of the Fibonacci heap is that it defers all 'clean up' operations to be done at a point where they are more convenient, guaranteeing \(Θ(1)\) for several operations.
-Due to these deferred clean up steps, the worst case time complexity of the delete and extract minimum operations is \(O(n)\), however they turn out to be \(O(\log n)\) amortised.
+intro       : A Fibonacci heap is a heap data structure similar to the <a href="/2014/01/binomial-heap.html">binomial heap</a>, only with a few modifications and a looser structure.
+The primary difference of the Fibonacci heap is that it defers all 'clean up' operations to a point where they are more convenient, which guarantees \(Θ(1)\) for several operations.
+Due to these deferred clean up steps, the worst case time complexity of the delete and extract minimum operations is \(O(n)\), however they are \(O(\log n)\) amortised.
 ---

 {% include post-image.html class="right-col" alt="Fibonacci heap" src="/images/2014/06/15/fibonacci-heap.svg" %}